Written by the Dental Fear Central Web Team

 When you give the remote control to the person, you give them a feeling of control and empowerment which can be very calming.

 Of course, not everyone will feel assertive enough to actually press the button.
 Also, previous traumatic experiences including sexual abuse may make people freeze in the dental chair.
-For some helpful tips, visit our loss of control and structured time pages.
+For some helpful tips, visit our loss of control and rest breaks pages.

 Here’s a demo: